 Truth be told, it is almost completely pointless to run ads if you don’t track your conversions properly.
 Without a steady conversion tracking setup on Shopify, you cannot optimize your ad campaigns, or spending, rendering the entire endeavor useless.

-We have prepared this guide to let Shopify merchants have an accurate Google Ads Conversions setup with the best practices applied.
+We have prepared this guide to let Shopify merchants have an accurate Google Ads Conversion tracking setup in Shopify with the best practices applied.
 We have covered the following topics:

 • How to set up Google Ads Conversions on Shopify